 About the further fortunes of the Vale family . . .

 The Vales belonged to the socially exclusive and affluent Boston elite around 1930.
 A fortunate elite that debuted their daughters at magnificent balls and took for granted that their sons would go to Harvard.
-In 1930, when the U.S. population numbered 122 million, the privileged few could sail through life without facing the overcrowding we see today.
+In 1930, when the U.S. population numbered 122 million, the privileged few could sail through life with plenty of leeway.

 Olive Higgins Prouty wrote five novels about the Vale clan: